Ad-hoc sub-processes

 true

-(default value), all remaining active instances of inner elements are terminated and the ad-hoc subprocess is directly completed. - If set to
+(default value), all remaining active instances of inner elements are terminated and the ad-hoc sub-process is directly completed. - If set to

 false